-A trading platform is a software used for trading: opening, closing, and managing market positions through a financial intermediary such as an online broker.
+A trading platform is software used for trading: opening, closing, and managing market positions through a financial intermediary such as an online broker.

 Online trading platforms are frequently offered by brokers either for free or at a discount rate in exchange for maintaining a funded account and/or making a specified number of trades per month.
 The best trading platforms offer a mix of robust features and low fees.

 Basics of Trading Platform

 A trading platform is a software that enables investors and traders to place trades and monitor accounts through financial intermediaries.
 Oftentimes, trading platforms will come bundled with other features, such as real-time quotes, charting tools, news feeds, and even premium research.
 Platforms may also be specifically tailored to specific markets, such as stocks, currencies, options, or futures markets.

 There are two types of trading platforms: prop platforms and commercial platforms.
 As their name indicates, commercial platforms are targeted at day traders and retail investors.
 They are characterized by ease of use and an assortment of helpful features, such as news feeds and charts, for investor education and research.
 Prop platforms, on the other hand, are customized platforms developed by large brokerages to suit their specific requirements and trading styles.